jdmonin/JSettlers2/README.txt

 prefer to start the player client from another command line window, use the following command: java -jar JSettlers.jar
+Optionally you can also provide the server's name and port, to skip the Connect To Server dialog: java -jar JSettlers.jar localhost 8880

+When the client launches, click Connect To Server.
+Leave the Server name field blank to connect to your own computer (localhost) and use the JSettlers server you started up in the previous section.

-In the player client window, enter any name in the Nickname field and create a new game.
+Once you've connected, enter any name in the Nickname field and create a new game.

 Type *STATS* into the chat part of the game window.
 You should see